On this page

 If you have a business in the Netherlands and want to employ permanent or temporary staff, you can use this checklist to find out which obligations you must fulfil.
 This checklist also includes a number of obligations relevant for employing staff from outside the Netherlands.
 If the information you are looking for is not on this page, please consult the other checklists in this section.

-On 1 January 2020, the Balance Employment Act comes into force, and the rules for labour and social security will change, for instance unemployment benefit premiums, labour conditions, and transition payments.
-As an employer, you must prepare for these changes.
-Read the checklist to find out what you need to do before 1 January.
+On 1 January 2020, the Balance Employment Act came into force.
+The rules for labour and social security have changed, for instance unemployment benefit premiums, labour conditions, and transition payments.
+As an employer, you must be aware of these changes and comply with them.
+Read the checklist to find out if you have everything in place.

 Most of the regulations concerning hiring staff apply to both permanent and temporary staff.
 But there are some differences.
 If you plan on hiring temporary staff through an agency or secondment supplier, take into account the following:

 - Check whether the agency or secondment supplier is listed in the Dutch Commercial Register: as a hirer, you risk a fine for working with suppliers that are not registered properly.
 You can check their registration using the KVK (Dutch-language) Waadi check (Workers Allocation By Intermediaries Act, Waadi).

 - Make sure the intermediary has arranged a work permit for your temporary workers from outside the EEA/Switzerland.

 - Avoid liability for taxes owed by your intermediary; the Dutch Tax and Customs Administration may hold you liable for the payroll tax and turnover tax owed by your intermediary.
 One way of preventing liability for payroll tax and turnover tax is to ask the organisation that hires employees out to you to set up a blocked account (G account).